-SPORT PSYCHOLOGY 3.0 UNITS HLTH-5 Transferable to CSU/UC
+HLTH-5 SPORT PSYCHOLOGY 3.0 UNITS

 Provides a concentrated study of human behavior in the context of participating in sport and how behavior (performance) is affected by other sources.
 Includes study about motivation, the brain's impact on performance, stress, goal setting, sport imagery, and current research into sport performance.